Forecasting VeChain’s Future: Beyond Speculation to Sustainable Value

 Tokenomics: The VTHO Burn Mechanism

 The tokenomics create an elegant economic model.
-As enterprises conduct more transactions on the network, the demand for VTHO increases.
-To meet this demand, businesses can either buy VTHO from the open market or acquire and hold VET to generate their own VTHO.
+As enterprises conduct more transactions, the demand for VTHO increases.
+Businesses can either buy VTHO from the open market or acquire and hold VET to generate their own supply.
 This creates a direct link between network usage and the incentive to hold VET.
-Furthermore, 70% of the VTHO used in each transaction is 'burned' (permanently removed from circulation), while the remaining 30% is awarded to the Authority Masternode that validated the block.
-This deflationary pressure on VTHO ensures that as network activity grows, the value of the energy token is supported, which in turn reinforces the value proposition of holding VET.
-In essence, VET becomes a capital asset that produces a consumable commodity (VTHO) essential for doing business on the blockchain.
+Furthermore, 70% of the VTHO used in each transaction is permanently removed from circulation (burned), while the remaining 30% is awarded to the Authority Masternode that validated the block.
+This deflationary pressure on VTHO helps sustain its value as network activity grows, which in turn reinforces the value of holding VET.
+In essence, VET functions as a capital asset that produces a consumable commodity (VTHO) essential for conducting business on the blockchain.

 Analysing the Charts: A Technical Perspective